javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-operators/article.md

     */!*
     alert( x ); // -1, unary minus was applied
     ```
-- An operator is called *binary* if it has two operands.
+- An operator is *binary* if it has two operands.
 The same minus exists in the binary form as well:

     ```js run no-beautify
     let x = 1, y = 3;
-    alert( y - x ); // 2, binary minus
+    alert( y - x ); // 2, binary minus substracts values
     ```

     Formally, we're talking about the two different operators here: the unary minus (single operand, reverses the sign) and the binary minus (two operands, substracts).

 ## Strings concatenation, binary +

+Now let's get into Javascript specials.

 Usually the plus operator `'+'` sums numbers.